CoderdojoAthlone/coderdojoathlone.github.io/pages/en/about/mentors/ronan.md

 caption:    assets/images/web-class.png
 ---

-I am currently in my first year of studying business information systems in GMIT.
+I am currently studying Business Information Systems in GMIT.
-I am really enjoying the course as it gives me great insight into the IT aspects of businesses.
+This course has provided me with insight into the IT aspect of business as well as teaching me how to work with Databases, Microsoft tools such as Excel and Access and also various other programs such as Adobe InDesign and Photoshop.

-I joined Coderdojo as a student in 2013 as I was interested in learning how to code.
-I became a mentor in 2016.
+I joined Coderdojo Athlone as a student in 2013 as I was interested in learning how to code and also how computers work.
+Throughout my time at Coderdojo, I taught myself how to work with Web languasges such as HTML, CSS and also JavaScript.
+I became a mentor in 2016 in the Web Development room.